• HOME

 But in the professional world (what we might call ”real reality”), nobody cares about your backstory.
 There is no audience.
 Nobody is invested in your storyline.
 And few people care about your personal life, because in the context of a recording studio, there isn’t time and it’s simply not appropriate.
 So the only answer to ‘’how are you?’’ at the start of a recording session should be ”great, thanks!”.

 The reality is, therefore, that the world of the professional is about doing the job.
-As a professional voice-over artist, or if you prefer, a voice actor, you have to ‘act’ like a professional, or better yet, just ‘be’ one.
+As a professional female voice-over artist, or if you prefer, a voice actor, you have to ‘act’ like a professional, or better yet, just ‘be’ one.
 In studio and out.
 On good days and bad days.
 All of the time.

 I learned about professionalism the hard way.
 When I was young and still learning my craft, I mistook friendliness and regular contact with contemporaries to mean that we were all a big happy family of voice-over-related people, working together in a fun, harmonious circle of trust.
 But reality soon dawned and I realised that you can’t bring your personal storyline into the professional environment.
 And as such, I shan’t be mentioning it here, either.